NikpeFreiheit/Req_bank_widget/BRD-FRD.md

 2. Account currency

 **2. “Cards”**
-Виджет должен отображать:
+The widget should display:
-Все карты, открытые у данного клиента:
+All open client cards:
-1. Наименование карты
+1. Card name
-2. Тип карты
+2. Card type
-3. Номер карты (скрытый, кроме последних 4-х символов)
+3. Last 4 symbols of card number
-4. Доступный остаток по карте
+4. Card balance
-5. Валюта карты
+5. Currency code

 **3. "Transaction"**

-Виджет должен отображать последние 5 транзакций:
+The widget should display last 5 transaction:
-1. Иконку транзакции
+1. Tarsaction icon
-2. Наименование транзакции
+2. Tarsaction name
-3. Сумму транзакции с указанием пополнения или снятия средств со света
+3. Transaction amount indicating deposits or withdrawals from the account
-4. Валюту транзакции
+4. Currency code of transaction